A photo of people standing near a ChicagoCHEC banner at a pre-COVID-19 event.

 “Against all odds, including the pandemic, new stressors and less access, ChicagoCHEC has provided flexible, innovative and accommodating resources, programs and services to continue to address the communities need,” said Joanne Glenn, RN, MBA, ChicagoCHEC CSC Co-Chair and founder of the W.O.T.
 Foundation, Inc. and Melanated in Medicine, NFP.
 “The Zoom platform, surveys and increased community collaborations and partnerships have addressed barriers to care and social determinants.
 I am delighted to be part of this winning team, as we continue to-face more challenges, we won’t give up.
 Follow the science and ChicagoCHEC as we continue to support our populations in need."

 The COVID-19 pandemic continues to complicate healthcare and highlights inequities in treatment and access to care.
-Carmen Velasquez, CSC member and founder of Alivio Medical Center believes ChicagoCHEC helps community members become active members in understanding healthcare and treatment.
+Carmen Velasquez, Community Steering Committee member and founder of Alivio Medical Center believes ChicagoCHEC helps community members become active members in understanding healthcare and treatment.

 “ChicagoCHEC opens the door for the community to have a voice, to connect the dots where many times the scientists or academics do not see or have the same experience a community member has, be it physical or emotional pain,” Velasquez said.
 “The scientist who willingly listens and becomes a partner, makes a significant difference in reaching health equity as it relates to any disease, especially cancer.”